Database Imports

 Compatibility issues

 PlanetScale is built on Vitess, which gives us the power to perform data migrations at scale.
 This does, however, come with some trade-offs that could cause you to run into errors while importing an existing database.
 We believe these small trade-offs are worth the massive benefits, such as unlimited scaling through horizontal sharding, non-blocking schema changes, branching, and more.
-So if you do run into any compatibility issues while importing your external database to PlanetScale, we'd like to help you troubleshoot.
+So, if you encounter compatibility issues while importing your external database to PlanetScale, we'd like to help you troubleshoot.

-Below are a few common errors you may run into while importing or connecting to an external database.
+Below are a few common errors you may encounter while importing or connecting to an external database.
 If you're still having trouble importing, please feel free to reach out to support for additional assistance.

 No unique key